aterenin/Waterfall/README.md

 ```Scala
 val XT = X.T
 ```
-No evaluation has taken place on the GPU -- instead, XT contains a `GPUMatrix` object that internally knows that it has been transposed, which it will use the next time it needs to, such as when it is multiplied by another matrix.
+No evaluation has taken place on the GPU - instead, XT contains a `GPUMatrix` object that internally knows that it has been transposed, which it will use the next time it needs to, such as when it is multiplied by another matrix.
 This immediately yields better performance compared to other languages such as *R* where transposes are evaluated eagerly.

+Matrices can have constants lazily attached to them via the `GPUMatrix.withConstant` method.
+Constants can be consumed in some computations, based on whatever is supported in the underlying CUDA routines.

 Matrix inversion is also performed lazily.
 Currently, symmetric and triangular matrix inversion are supported.
 Triangular matrices can be inverted immediately, symmetric matrices must have an attached Cholesky decomposition computed.
 Let's see an example: suppose that `X` is a `SymmetricMatrix`, and `w` and `v` are vectors.